Home

 If you hang a cup holder on the edge of your container, you can even have the luxury of tea or coffee with your weeds.
 Maybe the fish emulsion should wait.

-The good news is that you may find different special areas of your yard where you can start a mini-garden.
+Think about different special areas of your yard where you can start a mini-garden that you hadn't considered before.

-Get creative with your wheelchair gardening.
-Put a beautiful container near your front door and plant wonderfully scented flowers to greet your guests ... or perhaps a nice cherry tomato plant from which they can steal on their way to ring your doorbell.
+Then, get creative.
+Put a beautiful container near your front door and plant wonderfully scented flowers to greet your guests... or perhaps a nice cherry tomato plant from which they can steal on their way to ring your doorbell.

 Put a waist high herb garden right outside your kitchen door and add an area in it for your favorite cut flowers.